NOTICE: Licensing APPLICATION PERIOD EXPIRED JUNE 1, 2020

 Montana State Hemp License and Fees

-Hemp growers in the Fort Belknap Indian Community (FBIC) do not need to apply for a MT State Hemp License.
-Instead, these growers will license through the Fort Belknap Agriculture Office.
+Hemp growers in the Fort Belknap Indian Community (FBIC), Blackfeet Nation, and the Chippewa Cree of the Rocky Boy's Reservation do not need to apply for a MT State Hemp License.
+Instead, these growers will license through the Fort Belknap Agriculture Office or Blackfeet Homeland Security Office.
 The FBIC’s plan was approved by the USDA on January 27, 2020.
-Please refer to the Fort Belknap Indian Community website for more information or call (406) 353-2205.
-Any person applying for a license to grow hemp within the boundaries of any tribal reservation must contact the corresponding tribe for permission and/or to determine whether to apply with the state or the tribe.
+The Blackfeet Nation Tribal Council's plan was approved on April 16, 2020.
+For more information on applying for a license to grow hemp within the boundaries of any tribal reservation, please contact the corresponding tribe for permission and/or to determine whether to apply with the state or the tribe.

-The hemp license application period is open through April 30,2020.
+The hemp planting license application period for the 2020 growing season expired effective Monday, June 1, 2020.
 The 2020 Indoor/Outdoor License is valid from the time of issuance until April 30, 2021.
 Late applications will not be accepted.
-Click here to download the current application form, or click here to complete the application online.

-Growers are encouraged to review the second stage requirements listed below to ensure all conditions are understood before applying for the Planting license.
+The second step in the hemp licensing process, after receiving the initial stage Hemp Planting license and actually planting the crop, is to submit the required stage two Planting Report.
+See instructions below on this webpage.
 Any applicant that does not meet the conditions of the Production License will forfeit their Planting License and the crop(s) will require destruction.

 The department issues hemp licenses in (2) two progressive stages.
 Upon approval of the initial application, eligible applicants will be issued a Planting license so they may purchase seed or live plants and plant or propagate hemp.
 To receive full licensure, the applicant must submit a Planting Report confirming information about the crop(s) that was planted.
 Successful candidates will be issued the second stage Production license.
 The Production license allows for the production and harvest of compliant hemp.